shervinea/cheatsheet-translation/tr/refresher-linear-algebra.md

 **25. Remark: not all square matrices are invertible.
 Also, for matrices A,B, we have (AB)−1=B−1A−1**

-&#10230; Uyarı: Her karesel matris tersinir değildir.
+&#10230; Dipnot: Her karesel matris tersinir değildir.
 Ayrıca, Her tersinir A,B matrisi için (AB)−1=B−1A−1 dir.

 <br>